jpaulptr/jpaulptr.github.io/_posts/2017-09-09-managing-async-js-without-libraries.md

     }
 {% endhighlight %}

-What is need is a way to manage the async execution.
+What is needed is a way to manage the async execution.
 In the code chained runner example, I have a series of functions that return an array with the results placed in an array in order.
 There are 3 functions to demonstrate how this works:
 * getData which takes a number to use during it's calculation and a callback to call after it has completed processing.
 It also calls set timeout before it invokes the callback to that it becomes an async method.
 * getDataChained which binds a value that the getData method will use.
 This is intended to simulate the result of a data call, perhaps a call to a database.
 Once it has set up the functions, it passes them to a method which will process the functions.
 * Finally, we have the core controller, chainedRunner.
 It has the responsibility of managing each function call.
 I will explain how it works after the jump.